digitalascetic/iron-router-i18n/README.md

 #### Router.isLangCodeMissing()

-Returns true if the current location state comes from a ```missingLangCodeAction``` redirect.
 Used to know whether lang code was missing or not from original requested path (before eventual ```missingLangCodeAction``` redirection), see #38 for original motivation.

 ### Helpers